 This is actually something else I did as well.
 When the mortgage crisis hit, I was in the same boat as a lot of people.
 I had just done a refinance a year earlier, and now I was upside down by about $180,000.
 It was a total loss, and I had to let it go.
 To be free of it freed me of the all stress surrounding it.

-There’s probably very few people that have experienced such massive shifts in their lives, where they reached a point where they were able let things go easily.
+There are probably very few people that have experienced such massive shifts in their lives, where they reached a point where they were able to let things go easily.
 But the ones that did, probably live a pretty stress-free life right about now.
 After all, think about something we can almost all relate to.
 Something we’ve all probably done at least once in our lives: Move.

-You’ve heard the old George Carlin skit right?
-He talks about how a house is just a place to keep your stuff.
-And we typically move into a bigger house because we run out of room to keep our stuff!
 It does feel that way sometimes, doesn’t it?
 Before 2009, every time I moved, I had more stuff than the last time.
-I kept accumulating stuff.
+I kept accumulating it.
 It was almost like a badge of honor.
 I was thinking, ‘Look at all this stuff I have!
 I have everything I need whenever I need it, and everything I want so that I can decorate my home or have something to do with my time.’

-But after my shift, I got rid of almost everything that wasn’t essential.
+But after the shift I experienced in the desert, I got rid of almost everything that wasn’t essential.
 I got rid of a box of cables that I’d kept for years just in case I ever needed one.
 I got rid of nostalgic things.
 I got rid of decorative things that served no function, just because I wanted to minimize as much as possible.
 The stuff I had collected over the years was just a collection of emotions.
 Every time I picked something up, I would get a good feeling.
 I would say things like, “Ooh, I remember when I bought this.
 It was around the time I was dating such and such, and we just moved in together.”
 Or I’d pick something else up and say, “Oh, I might need this someday.
 I like to be prepared, so I better keep it.”

 The letting go of functional things is how I started when I got home from Arizona.
 After I broke down in the desert and took the bus home, I started systematically dealing with the rest of my possessions.
 The functional stuff came up: Tools, cables, equipment, and other various things.
 And I asked myself: